lloydmeta/enumeratum/README.md

 Enumeratum has the following niceties:

+- Zero dependencies
 - Simplicity; most of the complexity in this lib is in the macro, and the macro is fairly simple conceptually
-- No usage of `synchronized` at runtime , which may help with performance and deadlocks prevention
+- No usage of `synchronized`, which may help with performance and deadlocks prevention
 - No usage of reflection at run time.
 This may also help with performance but it means Enumeratum is compatible with ScalaJS and other environments where reflection is a best effort.
 - All magic happens at compile-time so you know right away when things go awry